d8nieldonaldson/d8nieldonaldson.github.io/_posts/2014-3-28-flexbox_alt.md

 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

-##how it works##
+##How it works##

-the interesting part is chaining nth selectors in CSS
+The interesting part is chaining nth selectors in CSS
 	consider the following: